adgarbin/readable/README.md

 # Readable

 Readable is a comment section application that lets you vote, add, delete, and edit comments on a topic.
-The project uses React to create the application, Redux, and its ecosystem to persist API requests.
+The project uses React to create the application, Redux and its ecosystem to persist API requests.

 ### Getting Started